bitrix24/b24restdocs/api-reference/imopenlines/openlines/sessions/imopenlines-session-open.md

 - parameter types are not specified
 - examples are missing
 - response in case of error is absent
-- from Sergey's file: also recommend the method for getting the chat by CRM object ID, as it is more reliable
+- from Sergei's file: also recommend the method for getting the chat by CRM object id, as a more reliable option

 {% endnote %}